Clustered Federated Learning Architecture for Network Anomaly Detection in Large Scale Heterogeneous IoT Networks: Proposed System Model

 The proposed clustered FL is described in Algorithm~\ref{alg:heterogeneousfl}.
 First, the aggregation server initializes the model weights~$\mathbf{W_0}$ and selects the training hyperparameters.
 Then, the server sends those values to all the participating clients.
 In the next step, each client partially trains $\mathbf{W_0}$ using only its local data for $\epsilon$~epochs.
 The local training is performed using the \textsc{ClientOpt}~\cite{Reddi2021} gradient-based optimizer to minimize the local training loss. \textsc{ClientOpt} is an abstraction for optimizers such as SGD, Adam or RMSprop.
 After the local training, each client sends the partially trained model to the aggregation server.
 The aggregation server collects all the local models and uses them to group the clients into $K$~clusters based on similarities between the trained model parameters (weights and biases).
 The grouping process is discussed in more detail in the next subsection.

 For each identified cluster~$k$, an independent FL process is executed in parallel (Algorithm~\ref{alg:fl}).
 We perform multiple FL rounds (R rounds) until the global model for each cluster converges, resulting in a set of $K$~global models.
-The model aggregation function is generalized in \textsc{ServerOpt} as described in Algorithm~\ref{alg:fl}.
-The \textsc{ClientOpt} and \textsc{ServerOpt} abstraction allows to incorporate momentum or other adaptive optimization methods to both client-side training and server-side model aggregation compared to the FedAvg algorithm~\cite{Reddi2021}.
+At each round, the clients transmit the difference between the weights from the received global model at the start of the round and the locally updated model weights.
+The server uses these weight deltas to compute what the authors in~\cite{Reddi2021} call as \textit{pseudo-gradient}, i.e., the negative of the averaged model deltas.
+The \textit{pseudo-gradient}, along with the server learning rate $\eta_s$ is used for the model aggregation process, which is generalized in the \textsc{ServerOpt} function as shown in Algorithm~\ref{alg:fl}.
+The \textsc{ClientOpt} and \textsc{ServerOpt} abstraction allows incorporating momentum or other adaptive optimization methods to both client-side training and server-side model aggregation compared to the FedAvg algorithm~\cite{Reddi2021}.
 The popular FedAvg aggregation method can be considered a special case where \textsc{ServerOpt} is set to SGD with server learning rate~$\eta_s = 1.0$.